 So that you do not meet any musical limits

-The musical performance and editing possibilities in nimbu are so extensive that they cannot be accommodated on one screen.
-Therefore, good user guidance is crucial.
-In particular, playing must be clearly separated from editing and settings.
-In nimbu performance mode, one screen is quite sufficient for actual playing.
-In this mode, it is even possible to play without a screen using only a master keyboard.
-You can also set up nimbu to suit your needs for practicing.
-After all, practicing is something completely different than performing live on stage.
+Here we give you a complete overview of all the musical performance and editing options.
+These are so powerful that they cannot be accommodated on one screen.
+A clearly structured user interface is therefore crucial.
+In particular, playing must be separated from editing and settings.
+In nimbu Performance Mode, one screen is completely sufficient for playing.
+In this mode, you can even play without a screen using only the master keyboard.
+You can also set nimbu for practising according to your requirements.
+After all, practising is different from performing live on stage.

-The entire user interface in nimbu is designed as expected with its tabs and menu bands.
+In nimbu, the entire user interface with its tabs and context-related menu bands is organised in line with expectations.
 If you want to take a closer look at your music or even edit it, you will find everything you need here.
 This includes a convenient undo/redo function that lets you undo changes to your music.

 The starting point for all work in nimbu is the Edit tab of the ribbon command bar. nimbu uses a tape icon for the tracks.
 Your accompanying instruments, which you play with your left hand, are displayed as small 1-octave keyboards.
 The drums get a drum symbol.
 This symbolism is consistent throughout nimbu.

 After you have selected an appropriate section, you call up the individual instruments and tracks.
 In nimbu, you can leave all windows open at the same time.
-For the sake of clarity, a maximum of 2 windows of one type and sections are allowed.
+For the sake of clarity, a maximum of 2 windows of the same type and section are allowed.
 For example, if you click on the instrument symbol Chord 2, the following window will open.

 Here you are in the graphical window of the accompanying instrument Chord 2, which you can edit with the mouse.
 The events are displayed as horizontal bars.
-The blue events are the chord tones or the upper scale degree, the green ones are the tension tones or the lower scale degree.
-The red events are off-scale.
+The blue events are the chord tones or the upper scale step, the green ones are the tension tones or the lower scale step.
+The red events are off-scale tensions.
+With these scale steps events you can play all tones like with notes.

 The level of attack velocities of the events is at the top in blue as an average value for this time of attack.

 The currently played chord is displayed in the lower left corner.
 Directly above it, the corresponding chord tones are shown in blue letters.
 Next to it, in green font, are the tension tones resulting from the chord scale associated with that chord, displayed in vertical font at the far left.
+These are the tones that can be played musically to this chord.
 This display is updated when playing in real time or when simulating playing via the Walk Through panel, so that each note of the accompaniment is displayed depending on the improvisation level set.

 Above and below the event area there are timelines which show the current state of play in real time by two red markers connected by a red dotted line.